PDXMapGamer/week-7-project/README.md

     🎯 Create a client using React. #DONE
-    🎯 Use Express to create your server, using both GET and POST endpoints. #DONE 🎯 Build a React form for users to create posts.
-    🎯 Create multiple pages using React Router. #DONE 🎯 Design a database schema, and seed the database with some realistic data. #DONE 🎯 Use SQL to retrieve posts from the database in your Express server. #DONE
+    🎯 Use Express to create your server, using both GET and POST endpoints. #DONE 🎯 Build a React form for users to create posts. #DONE 🎯 Create multiple pages using React Router. #DONE 🎯 Design a database schema, and seed the database with some realistic data. #DONE 🎯 Use SQL to retrieve posts from the database in your Express server. #DONE